 How to distress furniture with sandpaper

 After you have finished painting your furniture piece, lightly sand places where distressing would naturally occur.
-Use medium to light grit sandpaper, like 220 grit or higher.
+Use medium to light grit sandpaper, like 220 grit or higher, for more distress.
+If you only want a little distressing, use fine-grit sandpaper. .
 Start by sanding the edges of the furniture piece, then work your way towards the raised details.

-If you want a really heavy distressed piece of furniture or wood, you are better off using an electric finishing sander, otherwise, it would take too much elbow grease to remove this much paint by hand sanding.
-Make sure the item is completely dry since you are using a power tool to remove paint, it will come off very easily if it is not completely dry.
+If you want a really heavy distressed piece of furniture or wood, you are better off using an electric sander, otherwise, it would take too much elbow grease to remove this much paint by hand sanding.
+Make sure the coats of paint are completely dry before using any method involving sandpaper.

 Tip: Use fine grit sandpaper for the finishing sander and don’t push with a heavy hand.
 Sometimes it does not take much pressure to remove the paint, especially on the edges.

-Clean your piece really well after sanding and seal the furniture.
+Clean your piece well with a damp rag after sanding.
+If using a tack cloth, make sure to not press hard as this can leave wax build up on the paint, which could affect your sealer.
+Once you are happy with the distressing process, seal the furniture piece.
 If you are wondering what to seal your painted furniture with, check out this great post on “How to seal furniture with the best products.”

 Wet Distressing Furniture

-Using a lint-free cloth, lightly dampen the cloth and start rubbing on the areas you would like to remove the paint and distress.
-Wet distressing works really well with a freshly painted item that is just slightly dry.
+For the wet distress method, use a lint-free cloth, lightly dampen the cloth and start rubbing on the areas you would like to remove the paint and distress.
+Wet distressing works well with a freshly painted item that is still slightly wet or just slightly dry.

 The number 1 question everyone asks when it comes to distressing furniture is “What kind of paint do you use to distress furniture?”
 Again, chalk paint or other furniture paints work best.
 They are made with materials that easily distress better than wall paint or latex.
 The type of paint you use makes a big difference in your results.

-You can also read this post “Furniture paint types, how to choose the best one.”
+You can also read this post “Furniture paint types, how to choose the best paint.”

 Tip: Use baby wipes to wet distress, works great because they have the perfect amount of moisture.